public-archive-docs/revision_archive/docs/sciences/chemistry/index.md

-# guide to science - chemistry
+# Guide to science - Chemistry

-the exam board used for chemistry is: `Edexcel`
+The exam board used for chemistry is: `Edexcel`